speced/bikeshed/docs/install.md

 Note: If you're on a relatively modern Mac you should be able to proceed directly to [Common steps](#common-steps).

-These instructions assume that you have [Mac Ports](https://www.macports.org/) installed.
+These instructions assume that you have [Mac Ports](https://www.macports.org/) or [Homebrew](http://brew.sh/) installed.
 If you successfully install Bikeshed using some other method, please contribute to this documentation.

+### Mac ports

 First, get the right packages installed onto your system:
 ~~~